blockmatic-icebox/dev-resources/readme.md

 A collection of guidelines, tools, talks and packages for React applications.

-_TLDR: Hooks, Functional JavaScript, TypeScript, Emotion, Pose, Fluid Layout and Typography._
+_TLDR: Hooks, Functional JavaScript ( No Classes! ), TypeScript, Emotion, Pose, Fluid Layout and Typography._

 ## Must Know / Watch